Free quotients of fundamental groups of smooth quasi-projective varieties: Pencils on

 \subsubsection{The bound $\rho_{d,2}$}

-By Corollary~\ref{cor:linear-bound} we know that $\rho_{3,2}(\PP^2)=6$ and ~\ref{estmateford>2k} shows that $\rho_{d,2}(\PP^2)\leq 6$ for all $d\geq 4$.
-It is the purpose of this section to make this into an equality by constructing a pencil of quartics with six 2-\cred curves.
+By Corollary~\ref{cor:linear-bound} we know that $\rho_{3,2}(\PP^2)=6$ and \eqref{eq:universal-bounds}, which is applicable for the remaining $d$, shows that $\rho_{d,2}(\PP^2)\leq 6$ for all $d\geq 4$.
+It is the purpose of this section to make this into an equality by constructing a pencil of quartics with six quartics composed of quadrics.

 Consider a pencil of conics $\Lambda$ in general position and three lines $L_1, L_2, L_3$ such that there exist three conics $C_1, C_2, C_3\in \Lambda$ such that $L_i$ is tangent to $C_j$ and $C_k$ with $\{i,j,k\}=\{1,2,3\}$.
 This can be achieved for instance with the pencil $\Lambda=\{\alpha (x^2-z^2)+\beta (y^2-z^2)\}$, the lines